t3n/flow-healthstatus/README.md

 # Yeebase.Readiness
 Package to check the rediness of a flow application.

-Useful in a kubernetes [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to determine if a pod can serve traffic.
+Useful in a kubernetes [readiness and liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to determine if a pod can serve traffic and is alive.

 ## Usage
+### Readiness
 Simply execute the flow command `./flow app:isready`.

 This will execute all tests defined in the `Yeebase.Readiness.testChain` of the Settings.yaml.